 There are limitless excuses for why we shouldn’t do something but you only need one reason for why you could.
 Finding your own way to do what you can.

 There are so many athletic events being held right around the country that you can fundraise in for Shake It Up.
-Register for one in your state and lets “Shake It Up” for Parkinson’s research.
+Find one in your state and lets “Shake It Up” for a cure.